-Theorem 1 ensures the existence and uniqueness of a pure-strategy equilibrium in the underlying contest game, which allows us to set up the contest design problem in a two-stage structure.
-In the first stage, anticipating contestants' strategic plays in the second stage, the designer sets the contest rule and announces it publicly.
-In the second stage, contestants exert effort simultaneously to vie for the prize.
+Theorem 1 allows us to set up the contest design problem in a two-stage structure.
+First, the designer sets the contest rule and announces it publicly; second, contestants exert effort simultaneously to vie for the prize.
 We first discuss the instruments available to the designer and then elaborate on the properties and implications of the objective function.